11roxanne/11roxanne/README.md

 ### Hi there, I am Vedanshi Sahu 👋
-### Currently in my 3rd year at Symbiosis Institute of Technology
+### Currently in my Final Year at Symbiosis Institute of Technology

-### Interests: DSA, Computer Networking, Android Development, Database Management.
+### Interests: DSA, Computer Networking, Android Development, Database Management, Machine Learning.

 ### You can reach out to me on: